 • Connecting the challenges of rising economic inequalities and the ‘productivity puzzle’ to other pressing issues, such as climate change and environmental degradation, the rise of populism and authoritarianism, increasing concentrations of unaccountable corporate power in finance, ‘big tech’, and media, etc.

 • Specifying the policy agenda of dealing with the twin challenges of combatting inequalities and improving productivity, and identifying the trade-offs and hard choices this may entail in terms of politics (including case studies of places which may be considered examples of success or failure).

 • Substantiating, operationalising and ‘spatialising’ the Inclusive Growth concept and agenda.
-Perhaps it may be fruitful here to connect Inclusive Growth more explicitly to the literature on normative political and social theory, such as notions of citizenship; capabilities; Social, Spatial and Environmental Justice; the Just City, the Foundational Economy, etc.
+The connection of Inclusive Growth more explicitly the literature on normative political and social theory, such as notions of citizenship; capabilities; Social, Spatial and Environmental Justice; the Just City, the Foundational Economy, etc.

 All conference attendees must register for the conference beforehand.
 Please register by booking a delegate place, see the booking section below.
 Accommodation is not included in the delegate fees and should be booked separately, see ACCOMMODATION below.

 The conference will take place in the McGrath Conference Centre, at St Catharine’s College, Trumpington Street, Cambridge CB2 1RL.
 Please note that there is no parking onsite see the Parking in Cambridge web page and the Finding the College webpage for further directions to the College.

 Please note that accommodation in Cambridge at this time of year is very limited and we would suggest that you book your accommodation as soon as you register your delegate place.
 There is very limited accommodation available in the conference venue, which should be booked directly with St Catharine’s College.
 Alternative accommodation suggestions include: